 Long-term effects of cover crops on SCN population densities

 These preliminary results suggest that there may not be any added benefit of using cover crops to help reduce SCN population densities compared to the use of a non-host crop.
-The complimentary field studies with multiple years of data collection will provide a more wholesome view of whether there is any added benefit in cover crops decreasing SCN population densities beyond that of a non-host control rotation.
+The complementary field studies with multiple years of data collection will provide a more comprehensive view of whether there is any added benefit in cover crops decreasing SCN population densities beyond that of a non-host control rotation.
 Regardless, we can still confidently say that cover crops have many benefits agronomically.

 Educational & Outreach Activities